Request a free quote

 CNC Milling Machining Time Calculation

 A CNC process called milling creates slots, helical grooves or flat surfaces on vertical, inclined or horizontal planes.
-In this case, the CNC machining time estimation may use a feed rate that’s per tooth, meaning you need to know the number of flutes, teeth or cutting edges on the specific tool you have.
+In this case, the CNC machining time estimation may measure the feed rate per tooth, meaning you need to know the number of flutes, teeth or cutting edges on the specific tool you have.

-When using the original formula for assistance — Machining Time = Length of Cut (mm) / Feed (mm per revolution) x Revolutions Per Minute — the calculation for CNC milling machining time equals Machining Time = Length of Cut (mm) x Number of Passes / Feed (mm per revolution) x Revolutions Per Minute, with the specifications being:
+When using the original formula for assistance — Machining Time = Length of Cut (mm) / Feed (mm per revolution) x Revolutions Per Minute — the calculation for CNC milling machining time is:

-• Length of Cut (mm) = Tool Approach + Job Length + Tool Over Travel + Compulsory Distance
+• Length of Cut (mm) = Compulsory Distance + Job Length + Tool Over Travel + Tool Approach

-• Feed (mm per revolution) = Feed Per Tooth x Number of Teeth
+• Feed (mm per revolution) = Number of Teeth x Feed Per Tooth

 • Revolutions Per Minute = 1,000 x Cutting Speed / π x Diameter of Rod (mm)

-Here, accuracy is key to obtain the best machining time estimate.
+Here, accuracy is key to obtaining the best machining time estimate.

 CNC Turning Machining Time Calculation

-To calculate cycle time for turning, the formula is also based on the original.
-For example, Machining Time = Length of Cut (mm) / Feed (mm per revolution) x Revolutions Per Minute, with the specifications being:
+The formula for calculating turning cycle time also comes from the basic formula of Machining Time = Length of Cut (mm) / Feed (mm per revolution) x Revolutions Per Minute.
+The specifications of this calculation would include:

 • Length = Tool Approach + Job Length + Tool Over Travels x Number of Passes